 LivItaly have a whole range of small group tours throughout Italy.
 Readers of this site can get a 5% discount on all of their tours by using discount code BEWITCHEDBYITALY

 We parked near the Rifugio Sfilzi.
 In ancient times the park refuges – basic stone shelters – were places where shepherds and other travellers could find food and rest as they passed through the park.
 Sfilzi still acts as a lodging today (although there may not be so many shepherds now).
 It also advertises the sale of local produce including olive oil and preserves.

 Setting off down the track, we were alone apart from the birds (which we could hear but not see) and several butterflies flitting between the abundant spring flowers.
 Eventually we passed a lone cyclist pedalling up the hill; he must have been grateful for the shade!

 We saw a few more cyclists and a couple of walkers but most of the time we had the park to ourselves.
 We sat on an old bridge to eat our picnic and to soak up the peace and quiet of the forest before tackling the upwards climb back to the car.

 Not Just For Walkers

-The park is just as popular with cyclists as it is with walkers.
-If the idea of cycling up hills puts you off, you could try an e-bike guided tour.
+The park is just as popular with cyclists as it is with walkers (if the idea of cycling up hills puts you off, you could try an e-bike).
 Perhaps surprisingly, given the terrain, it is also seen as a place for running.
 The Gargano Running Week takes place here each year in April.
 This is a massive event with activities throughout the Gargano National Park, but including several forest runs.
 There are clearly many different ways to enjoy the tranquil open spaces of the Umbra Forest.